Cherry Crawford Hyndman: Biography

-Cherry Crawford was born in Cornacrow, Laragh, Co.
-Monaghan, the second of two daughters to George Crawford and Fanny Cherry,. both of whom had Scottish ancestry.
+Cherry Crawford was born in Cornacrow, Laragh, County Monaghan, the second of two daughters to George Crawford and Fanny Cherry,. both of whom had Scottish ancestry.
 Her father is recorded as a linen draper, operating a bleaching mill ("Castle Dawson") in the district.

 In 1791–92, she married James Hyndman (1761?–1825), a woollen merchant and auctioneer, whose Presbyterian family in Belfast had trading links and relatives in the West Indies.
 Hyndman, as a young man, had been a captain in the Volunteers, a militia which seized the opportunity presented by the American Revolutionary War to press for Irish legislative independence and parliamentary reform.

 The Ulster Museum in Belfast displays a portrait of Cherry Crawford painted in 1789.
 The curator's notes describe her as "the only woman to be admitted to the Brotherhood of the United Irishmen".
 The papers of her Belfast contemporaries, Mary Ann McCracken and Martha McTier, record women taking the United Irish "test" or pledge.
 This was to "forward a brotherhood of affection among Irishmen of every religious persuasion" in the cause of an independent and representative Irish government.
 But they also suggest that women were organised in separate societies or clubs.

 If she was admitted by United Irishmen to their regular proceedings, presumably of their third society in Belfast of which her husband was secretary, it may have been something of an exception.
 Martha McTier does record herself being a participant in "select", if not regular, meetings of the United Irishmen in Belfast at which resolutions were passed.